-Chase is currently allowing customers to apply for payment assistance for credit cards, mortgages, home equity lines of credit, and car loans/leases.
+Chase is currently allowing customers to apply for payment assistance for credit cards, mortgages, home equity lines of credit, and car loans/leases (more on its COVID-19 policies here).
 With respect to credit cards in particular, both consumer and business cardholders can delay up to three payments.

 Chase recommends applying for payment assistance online to avoid long phone wait times.

 Citi has outlined several COVID-19-related assistance measures.
 Cardholders can apply for a waiver that eliminates the minimum payment requirement and late fees for two statement cycles.
 Accounts that request this waiver will still be reported current.

 Citi also offers collections forbearance for credit card customers, plus mortgage and student loan forbearance programs.

 Citi recommends applying for assistance digitally by logging in to your account online.
 Citi, like many issuers, is experiencing high telephone call volumes, so wait times may be atypically long.

 Comenity’s COVID-19 page mentions that the issuer is “offering payment programs to help,” but provides no specifics otherwise.

 Comenity currently recommends calling the phone number on the back of your card to request payment assistance.

 Discover suggests reaching out either by phone at 1-800-497-2816, online through your Account Center, or via the Discover mobile app.

 Apple Card customers looking to apply for assistance can find detailed enrollment instructions on Apple’s Customer Assistance Program webpage.
 Take note that if you have a monthly payment scheduled, you have to enroll and cancel the payment manually to skip it.